mvieyrar/diplo-cloud-construsalesman-service/README.md

     * kubectl get pods | grep construsalesman
     * kubectl get services | grep construsalesman
     * kubectl get ingress | gre construsalesman

+With final CI/CD project all of deployment task now run automatically when pushing to this repository from your local one.
+A Tekton event listener is triggered by GitHub Webhook request.
+Such trigger executes tasks like clone, compile, create image, push this image and deploy to OpenShift.

 ## Test within pod
 To enter to pod execute the folllowing command: kubectl exec -it <podname> -- /bin/bash